-The mix of painted and warm woods for cabinets is popular.
+The mix of painted and warm wood for cabinets is popular.
 “There’s nothing like a hand-finished look that appears old and feels comfortable,” Heather adds.
 “Use interesting cabinet hardware in rich metals to bring character into the kitchen.”

-There has been an increased focus on organization to keep things in their place.
+There has been an increased focus on organizations to keep things in their place.
 Whether you’ve binge-watched Get Organized with The Home Edit on Netflix and got inspired to tackle a pantry refresh or have organized your mudroom for your back stock of paper towels, organization is always in style.